See similar petition here

-- Escalating and widening the disastrous, corrupt war in Afghanistan, causing attacks on civilians, cover-ups, and further hardship and casualties for our troops (bin Laden is dead, and al Qadea is elsewhere -- why are we even there?);
+- Escalating and widening the disastrous, corrupt war in Afghanistan, causing attacks on civilians, cover-ups, and further hardship and casualties for our troops (bin Laden is dead, and al Qaeda is elsewhere -- why are we even there?).

 - Continuing overseas rendition, torture, the Guantanamo prison, and domestic spying;